 By-products drive Amass’s creativity and foster the culture of sustainability on which the restaurant is founded.
 The restaurant’s sustainability practices include reducing food waste, composting, recycling, or tracking greenhouse emissions.
 Thanks to their experimental approach and leadership, the restaurant is now self-sufficient in producing its own products, such as an exquisite pumpkin seed oil (the recipe is available through the full webinar video).

 What do you think about restaurants using luxury items?

-To me, luxury ingredients represent a lack of creativity.
-They’re just not exciting to me and I think there are more interesting ingredients out there.
+To chef Orlando, luxury ingredients represent a lack of creativity - "they’re just not exciting to me and I think there are more interesting ingredients out there".
 Also, not all of them are produced in the most sustainable way— except for truffles.

 To receive the full webinar video, please drop us an email at email@example.com.